 Having trouble receiving channel 2 CBS in Chicago?
 Your not alone?
 It's not the stations fault it's likely the result of the antenna in use.
 Many of the today's antennas are designed to ignore the broadcast channel frequency of WBBM 2.1 CBS.
 Most TV station broadcast ultra high frequency (UHF) TV signals.
 However, nearly every TV market has at least one very high frequency (VHF) broadcast station.
 The Chicago CBS channel 2.1 is a VHF signal broadcast TV station.
+In fact WBBM CBS is the only VHF signal station in Chicago.

 If your TV antenna doesn't receive the CBS 2.1 WBBM signal